KyleKing/find-relative-executable.nvim/README.md

 local where_is_my_executable = require("where_is_my_executable")
 where_is_my_executable.find("eslint") -- Uses the currently visible buffer

--- Or probide your own path
+-- Or provide your own path
 where_is_my_executable.find("flake8", vim.fn.getcwd() .. "some/path/file.py")
 ```